uwcse510/web-cse510-wi18/index.md

 This course provides an introduction to several major areas of research in Human-Computer Interaction (HCI).
 It is based in a combination of readings and discussion, a small statistics lab, and a self-defined project.
-This course is explicitly not focused on the design methods commonly used in HCI practice.
-We do not assume a strong background in HCI (i.e., there is no undergraduate HCI prerequisite), but students seeking an introduction to the design process will be better served by CSE 440.

 The course readings will require preparing reports on a combination of historic framing papers and more current results.
 This will help you examine what the HCI community considers a meaningful contribution across a variety of problems, thus helping prepare you to understand and make meaningful contributions in these and other areas of HCI.

+This course is explicitly not focused on the design methods commonly used in HCI practice.
+We do not assume a strong background in HCI (i.e., there is no undergraduate HCI prerequisite), but students seeking an introduction to effective design or the design process will be better served by CSE 440.

 The course project will require hands-on experience with HCI, while remaining open to different possibilities.
 You might choose to design and implement a new piece of HCI technology,